LuizMattos1337/JupiterForecast/README.md

 ### Dependencies

-* JRE/JRE version 18.0.2 or higher
+* JRE version 18.0.2 or higher
 * You will need an OpenWeatherMap API key which can be acquired for free on [their website](https://openweathermap.org/appid).

 ### Installing